Language: EN

 • bias, is a constant value used to adjust the range of the exponent.

-As I said, I’m not going to go very deep into the mathematical part of the problem, but in a summarized way a floating point number is not continuous, but we are counting in very small steps.
+As mentioned, I will not delve deeply into the mathematical part of the problem, but in summary, a floating-point number is not continuous; we are counting in very tiny steps.

 It is a very small difference, but it can affect sensitive calculations.
-These precision problems should be considered when working with calculations that require high precision, such as financial or scientific operations.
+These precision issues should be considered when working with calculations that require high precision, such as financial or scientific operations.

 {